Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 One of our furloughed employees is pregnant and is due to go on maternity leave soon.
 Will her SMP be reduced because she’s been on furlough pay?

-No. Statutory maternity pay should be calculated based on the pay the employee would have received had they not been on furlough.
-This means that employees do not lose out if they are on a lower rate of furlough pay during the period for calculating statutory maternity pay.
+No. SMP should be calculated based on the pay the employee would have received had they not been on furlough.
+This means that employees do not lose out if they are on a lower rate of furlough pay during the period for calculating SMP.

 What about other types of family leave?

 The position for shared parental, adoption, paternity or parental bereavement leave is the same as for maternity leave.

 What about employees on unpaid leave, such as a sabbatical?